Design Considerations for Preventive Conservation in New Heritage Collection Facilities

 6.3 Filtration and ventilation

-Air filtration in all areas of the building where collection objects are displayed, used, stored or moved throughout the facility should meet at least minimum efficiency reporting values (MERV) 12 (ASHRAE Standard 52.2, 2017).
-However, if higher than normal pollutant concentrations are expected, either internally generated (for example, an actively deteriorating collection of cellulose acetate negatives or cellulose nitrate film) or externally generated (for example, an urban area with high traffic levels of diesel-fueled vehicles or nearby industrial activity), higher classes of specification — sometimes including gas filtration — may be required.
-Consult Agent of deterioration: pollutants – Control strategies for airborne pollutants for further information.
-It is important to ensure that workshops and preparation areas that generate dust as well as kitchens are well sealed (by using double doors, for example) and have proper extraction or filtration to protect collections from dust and for health reasons.
-The HVAC system should maintain positive air pressure in areas where collection objects are displayed and stored as compared to the other spaces of the building to minimize the infiltration of pollutants and to optimize climate control.
-The overall building pressure relative to outdoors should be appropriate for the local climate.
-In the event of a fire, the HVAC dampers should shut down automatically.
+In all areas of the building where objects are displayed, used, stored or moved throughout the facility, the air filtration device should meet at least minimum efficiency reporting values (MERV) of 12 (ASHRAE Standard 52.2 2017).
+However, if higher than normal pollutant concentrations are expected, whether generated internally (for example, an actively deteriorating collection of cellulose acetate negatives or cellulose nitrate film) or externally (for example, an urban area with high diesel traffic or likely to be affected by significant amounts of smoke associated with industrial activity or wildland fires), higher classes of specification, sometimes including gas filtration, may be required.
+Consult “Control strategies for airborne pollutants” in Agent of Deterioration: Pollutants for further information.
+It is important to ensure that areas that generate dust (for example, workshops and collection preparation spaces), smoke or other cooking by-products (for example, kitchens) are well sealed (for example, by using double doors) and are equipped with an adequate extraction or filtration system for health reasons and to protect collections.
+The overall building pressure relative to the outdoors should be appropriate for the local climate.
+In the event of a fire, the HVAC dampers should shut down automatically to limit intrusion and spread of fire and smoke within the building.

 Designation

 Assessors will expect to see evidence of reasonable control of dust and pollutants in all collection spaces.
-In some cases where collection objects are boxed and the presence of staff in storage areas is kept to a minimum, filtration to a lower specification may be adequate.
+In some cases where objects are boxed and the presence of staff in storage rooms is kept to a minimum, filtration to a lower specification may be adequate.
 MERV 12 filter system performance is only slightly better than minimum conditions for office spaces; therefore, it is not an unrealistic goal for most institutions that have mechanical ventilation.

 Indemnification